paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 <img src="RangeDrawer.png" width="50%">

-Range values can be set with the sliders or by typing values on the boxes to the left and right.
+Set range values with the sliders or by typing values on the boxes to the left and right.

 ### RangeBounds Attribute
 For more meaningful ranges we add an attribute called `RangeBounds`.